Endowment Program

 You may change the asset allocation of your account at any time with a written request along with two signatures from the Management Agreement Signature page.

-Yes, online access is now available through Huntington Bank.
+Yes, on-line access is available through our sub-accounting platform, iPhi.

-Please contact UMFWO Executive Director Susan Black at 380-223-9257 x247.
-Please request our Endowment Information Statement and our Investment Policy for detailed information about our Endowment Program.
+Please contact UMFWO Executive Director Susan Black at 380-223-9257.
+Please request our Church Endowment Packet for detailed information about our Endowment Program.
+More information can be found at our website, as well, www.umfwestohio.org.